ipfs-shipyard/discussify-styleguide/src/components/icon/README.md

 By default, `fill` inherits from the current `color`.

-Neverthless, you may change the dots color via the `fill` CSS property.
+Neverthless, you may change the color via the `fill` CSS property.
 Additionally, you may tweak the opacity via the `fill-opacity` CSS property.

 ```jsx